grammyjs/website/site/docs/plugins/menu.md

 Use `text` to add new text buttons.
 You can pass a label and a handler function.

-Use `row` to add a “line break” which will add all following buttons on a new row.
+Use `row` to end the current row, and add all subsequent buttons to a new one.

 There are many more button types available, e.g. for opening URLs.
-Check out [this plugin's API Reference](https://doc.deno.land/https/deno.land/x/grammy_menu/mod.ts#MenuRange) for `MenuRange`, as well as the [Telegram Bot API Reference](https://core.telegram.org/bots/api#inlinekeyboardbutton) for `InlineKeyboard`.
+Check out [this plugin's API Reference](https://doc.deno.land/https/deno.land/x/grammy_menu/mod.ts#MenuRange) for `MenuRange`, as well as the [Telegram Bot API Reference](https://core.telegram.org/bots/api#inlinekeyboardbutton) for `InlineKeyboardButton`.

 ## Sending a Menu